 5.3.
 Customer is solely responsible for acquiring and maintaining all of the hardware, software and services necessary to access and make use of the Solutions, including paying all fees and other costs related to internet access.
 Customer shall use the Solutions in accordance with the Cato’s Solution documentation made available and/or provided by Cato, and as may be updated form time to time, and in compliance with the applicable operating instructions and all applicable laws and regulations and for no purpose other than as specifically authorized in the Solution documentation, including without limitation, Customer shall not use the Solution for the purpose of circumvention of government censorship, laws or regulations.

 6.1.
-Notwithstanding any other provision to the contrary, all Cato Confidential Information, Trademarks, Feedback (as defined below) and the Solutions, including without limitation all Service and Hardware and all improvements, enhancements and derivatives thereof and all Intellectual Property Rights thereto (“Cato IPR”) are exclusively owned by Cato and/or its licensors.
+Notwithstanding any other provision to the contrary, all Cato Confidential Information, Trademarks, Feedback (as defined below), the Service and the Intellectual Property Rights in the Hardware and all improvements, enhancements and derivatives thereof and all Intellectual Property Rights thereto (“Cato IPR“) are exclusively owned by Cato and/or its licensors.
 This MSA does not convey to the Customer any right, title or interest in the Cato IPR.
-All Customer Confidential Information, Trademarks, and other proprietary information, including all Customer Data, shall remain the sole property of Customer, and Cato shall only have such rights to use such information as expressly provided in this Agreement and to provide the Cato Solution.
+Customer Confidential Information, Customer Trademarks, and other Customer proprietary information, including all Customer Data, shall be the sole property of Customer, and Cato shall only have such rights to use such information as expressly provided in this Agreement and to provide the Cato Solution.

 6.2.
 Feedback from Customer regarding the Solutions and Services, their use or any suggested improvements, enhancements or derivatives (“Feedback”) is welcomed by Cato.
 Customer is not required to provide Feedback, however, to the extent that it does so, such Feedback shall not constitute Customer’s Confidential Information and Customer acknowledges that Cato may use such Feedback in any manner Cato sees fit, without payment of royalty or any other consideration.